 ⭐⭐⭐⭐ Qubus Hotel Wrocław – Just off from the Main Market Square and just opposite the Cathedral of St. Mary Magdalene, our hotel offered easy access into the city, provided comfortable rooms and an amazing continental breakfast and the option to make your own waffles!

 We love Love LOVED Wroclaw and wish we could have spent longer than 1 1/2 days there!
 But even with the short amount of time we had, we managed to squeeze in a free walking tour and visit several attractions, and still have plenty of time to try a lot of the local cuisine!
 We wish we would have had time though to do a Vodka Tasting Tour to learn about the country’s love for this spirit!
 Nonetheless, I couldn’t possibly recommend visiting the city more!
 It’s an amazing city and from what I’ve heard, easily gets overlooked more for Cracow or Warsaw.
+In all honesty, having only been to a few cities in Poland, visiting Wroclaw was definitely one of the best places to visit in Poland!
 And if you love all things cutesy, then Wroclaw will be right up you alley!